-Freight Rail Policy Stance: The freight rail industry supports dedicated funding for the Section 130 program the provides funds to eliminate hazards at highway-rail grade crossings.
+Freight Rail Policy Stance: The freight rail industry supports dedicated funding for the Section 130 program, which provides funds to eliminate hazards at highway-rail grade crossings.
 The program has been a huge success, helping prevent thousands of accidents and fatalities since its inception in 1987.

-Most grade crossing collisions are preventable, so the focus should be on educating the public regarding safety at crossings, on engineering solutions (such as closing unneeded crossings and upgrading warning devices) that prevent collisions and on enforcement of applicable traffic laws.
+We all have a role to play in keeping people safe around railroad tracks and the focus should remain on educating the public regarding safety at crossings, developing engineering solutions (such as closing unneeded crossings and upgrading warning devices) that prevent collisions and enforcing applicable traffic laws.